VoltanFr/memcheck/ReadMe.md

 # To do, at little cost
 - Effacement image si pas utilisée.
 Nécessite d'abord recherche avec une image donnée pour pouvoir remplacer, et affichage "Utilisée dans n pages" avec lien
 - Prevent modification of a deck with no or too long description, or duplicated descriptions for the same user (reuse what was done in create deck, without forgetting to check ownership)
-- Translate all the pages of the identity area (and consider improving each)
 - Upon creating a new version of a card, warn that this will impact n users who have it in a deck.
 - Reducing the visibility of a card should not permit to make it invisible to a user who has it in a deck, or to the owner of a version.
 Introduce function card visibility can be reduced : true if no other user has the card in a deck or has another version of the card.
 See comment in UpdateCard.Request.CheckValidityAsync.
+Review the code of UpdateCard: it must not be possible to lower a card's visibility so that an author of a version can't see it.
 - Vérifier si getcards dans learn affiche l'info si le chargement échoue
 - Afficher des stats sur la page d'accueil : xxx cartes de votre paquet vont expirer aujourd'hui
 - Implement unit test to prove that a user without visibility on a card can not delete it
 - Offer a diff view from the card history page
-- The mail sent by notifier should include an history and a diff links
+- The mail sent by notifier should include an history link and a diff link
 - Fix the hyperlinks in the doc pages

 # To do at medium cost